kelj0/Teaching-Linux/README.md

 - `sed -e 's/test/quest' < file`  -replace every test with quest
 - `mv fromPath/ toPath/`    -self explanatory
 - `bc`       -Calculator
+- `top`      -Display processes
+- `|`        -'pipe' ,send output from one command to other
+- `>`        -'stream' , you can also output in other command(like | ) or you can stream in file
+- `ps -aux`  -Snapshot of currently running processes
+- `kill PID` -Usefull with ps -aux , replace PID with well PID :D, it kills that process

 ### tail